UMass-LIDS/Proteus/DOCKER.md

 ## Running Proteus and baselines

-Once inside the interactive session, we can run the simulation using Proteus as well as the baselines.
+Once inside the interactive session, we can run the simulation using Proteus as well as the baselines for the end-to-end evaluation on the Twitter trace (similar to Section 6.3).
 Use the following commands to do so:

 ```bash
 python run.py --config_file configs/zipf_exponential/proteus.json